HydroComplexity/TIPNet/README.md

 Run Temporal Information Partitioning Network (TIPNet) program and save and plot results.

-References
+Note: some issues with plotting in the GUI may occur for various Matlab versions.
+Please contact creator if you come across these issues.

+References:
 Goodwell, Allison and Praveen Kumar (2017) Temporal Information Partitioning: characterizing synergy, redundancy and uniqueness in interacting environmental variables.
-In Review at Water Resources Research
+Water Resources Research, 2017 DOI: 10.1002/2016WR020216

 Goodwell, Allison and Praveen Kumar (2017) Temporal Information Partitioning Networks (TIPNets) to infer ecohydrologic behavior.
-In Review at Water Resources Research
+Water Resources Research, 2017, DOI:10.1002/2016WR020216

 License:
 =======